Innotas/jenkins_xfd/README.md

     ./gradlew deploy

 Note: This build task is often hanging on the client side on Windows machines, even though it successfully deploys.

+## Setting Up Jenkins
+No special plugins are required in the Jenkins installation.
+The controller uses the RESTful endpoints natively exposed by Jenkins.
+However the [How to Configure Jenkins](doc/JENKINS.md) page explains how to designate High and Medium priority builds.

 ## Additional Info